realA10001986/Time-Circuits-Display/README.md

 - Hold ENTER to invoke main menu
 - Press ENTER repeatedly until "NET-WORK" is shown
 - Hold ENTER, the displays show the IP address
-- Repeatedly press ENTER to cycle between IP address, WiFi status and MAC address (in station mode)
+- Repeatedly press ENTER to cycle between IP address, WiFi status, MAC address (in station mode) and Home Assistant connection status.
 - Hold ENTER to leave the menu

 #### How to set the Real Time Clock (RTC):